Federated States Of Micronesia: A Mystery Gem in The Pacific

 The Federated States of Micronesia’s diverse geography supports various ecosystems, including mangrove swamps, tropical rainforests, and coral reefs.
 These ecosystems, particularly the diverse marine ecosystems, host many plant and animal species, many of which are endemic.
 Preserving this biodiversity is vital for environmental and cultural reasons, as numerous traditional practices rely heavily on the natural world.

-Marine Biodiversity In Fsm
+Marine Biodiversity in FSM

 Marine Biodiversity